-Thank you for your interest in our website.
+Thank you for your interest in our online presence.
 The protection of your personal data and the protection of your privacy are very important to us.
-We would therefore like to take this opportunity to inform you about data protection in our company.
-As a matter of principle, we comply with the legal provisions of the European General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG), the Telecommunications Telemedia Data Protection Act (TTDSG) and other data protection regulations.
+At this point, we would therefore like to inform you about the processing of your personal data when visiting our website.
+Of course, we comply with the legal provisions of the European Data Protection Regulation (DS-GVO), the Federal Data Protection Act (BDSG), the Telecommunications Telemedia Data Protection Act (TTDSG) and other data protection regulations.

 You can visit our website anonymously at any time.
 We respect the freedom of the individual to decide when and for what purpose he or she wishes to provide certain personal information.
 We do not use any technologies to identify you or create personal profiles!